eljojo/faircamp-fork/manual/examples/01 Free Metal.md

 - opus
 - mp3

--- text
+-- synopsis
 Hey Metalheads!

-Check our newest releases - *Much Doublebass* and *Very Tapping* - we've got them out for free download for you cuties!

-xoxo, Free Metal
+Check our newest releases "Much Doublebass" and "Very Tapping" - we've got them out for free download for you cuties! xoxo, Free Metal -- synopsis
--- text
 ```

-This sets the title on the frontpage, the base url (which is not mandatory,
+This sets the `title` on the frontpage, the `base_url` (which is not mandatory,
-but needed for some features to work), specifies the image that is shown on
+but needed for some features to work), specifies the `home_image` that is shown on
-the frontpage (plus its description for screen reader users), a text that is
+the frontpage (plus its description for screen reader users), a short
-also shown on the frontpage and it specifies that downloads are served in the
+`synopsis` text that is shown on the frontpage and it specifies that downloads
-formats opus and mp3 (which is all you need to do to enable free downloads).
+are served in the formats `opus` and `mp3` (which is all you need to do to enable
+free downloads).

 As this is the `catalog.eno` manifest, download settings are applied to all
 releases further down in the directory hierarchy (in this case two of them),